Itvisors/mendix-ReactDnD/README.md

 - Optionally apply a shadow effect to items while they are dragged

 ## Not for the faint hearted!
 This is **not** an easy widget to work with!
 Take your time when you want to use it.
+The result is well worth the effort!

 Testdrive the sample/demo project!
 It is a great starting point and contains a lot of stuff you can copy and adjust to your needs.